Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Gravitational wave prospects

+At this stage, we have not yet specified explicit expressions for the prefactor $A$ or the bubble wall velocity $\vw$.
+However, since these quantities appear in eq.~\eqref{eq:Tp-exact} only logarithmically, their exact values are unimportant at leading order; it suffices to estimate their order of magnitude.
+Accordingly, we approximate $A \approx T^4$ by dimensional analysis and take $\vw \sim 1$, and then impose the approximate condition~\cite{Gould:2022ran,Ekstedt:2022ceo,Ekstedt:2024etx,Kierkla:2025qyz}

 to find the percolation temperature.
 Inverting this condition, one obtains a relationship $y(\Tp) = \yp(x,c_6)$ that makes it possible to find the percolation temperature $\Tp$ purely in terms of the 3d quantities $y,x,c_6$, allowing for efficient scans in the $(x,y)$-plane (while also varying $c_6$).
 However, it is also straightforward to relax the assumptions underlying eq.~\eqref{eq:Tp-approx} for a given parameter point of the parent theory, and to determine $\Tp$ directly from eq.~\eqref{eq:Tp-exact}.
 For vanishing $c_6$, one could find a fit function for $S_3(x,y,c_6=0)$ in analogy to the one in~\cite{Ekstedt:2022ceo}.

-However, for non-zero $c_6$, deriving a such general fit becomes more challenging.
-Instead, we rely on an evaluation of $S_3$ with the coefficient $c_6 = c_6(g)$ at fixed $g$ during the parameter scan outlined below that allows us to illustrate our key findings.
+For non-zero $c_6$, deriving a general fit becomes more challenging.
+Instead, we evaluate $S_3$ using eq.~\eqref{eq:nucleation action}, including the soft enhancement with the coefficient $c_6 = c_6(g)$ at fixed $g$.
+This approach allows us to illustrate our key findings during the parameter scan outlined below.
+The corresponding fit takes the form